 In Vieux Lyon we first saw the imposing Palais de justice historique de Lyon and visited the Cathédrale Saint-Jean-Baptiste.
 We then wandered around the narrow streets of Quartier Saint-Jean (Saint-Jean quarter) with their medieval feel and architecture.

-Something not to miss in the Old Town are the famous Traboules, which are passageways through buildings to cross from one street to another.
+Something not to miss in the Old Town is the famous Traboules, which are passageways through buildings to cross from one street to another.
 They were mainly used by merchants to transport their goods but also by the French Resistance to escape Nazi soldiers during World War II.

-Traboules sometimes have a very unique style and architecture that creates a special athmosphere when you visit them.
-In the Vieux Lyon, most of them are actually located in private buildings so you need to ring at the door to enter.
+Traboules sometimes have a very unique style and architecture that creates a special atmosphere when you visit them.
+In the Vieux Lyon, most of them are actually located in private buildings so you need to ring the door to enter.
 This gives a very exciting and mysterious, almost clandestine, feel to the whole experience!
 You can visit this page for the complete list of Traboules in Vieux Lyon.

-Day 1: afternoon and dinner
+Day 1: Afternoon and Dinner

 Fourvière (‘the hill that prays’): Ancient Theatre and Cathedral

 In the afternoon, feeling heavy after lunch, we decided to remedy the situation by climbing the hill of Fourvière, nicknamed the Mystical Hill by Jules Michelet who wanted to emphasize the opposition between Fourvière ‘the hill that prays’ and la Croix-Rousse ‘the hill that works’.